isaaclhk/Projects/Python projects/CXR.md

 proportion of healthy cxr images in the validation set = 0.2713 proportion of healthy cxr images in the testing set = 0.2696
 ```

+As explained earlier, imbalanced datasets can cause machine learning models to be biased towards the majority class, resulting in an inferior, less accurate model.
+To overcome this problem in this project, we will create augmented versions of healthy CXR images in the training set and add them to the original training set.
+We will then train our model on this combined training set with equal number of pneumonia and healthy CXR images.
+No augmented images will be added to the validation and testing sets as we want a reliable evaluation of the model's performance on authentic CXR images.

 ## References
 1. https://www.who.int/news-room/fact-sheets/detail/pneumonia</br>